mahgouba/inventoryMaster-2/replit.md

 - ✅ Fixed banking API endpoints error by implementing proper bank initialization in MemStorage class
 - ✅ All banking functionality now operational for financing calculator and payment processing features

+### Bank Display Pages Redesign - Glass Effect with Mesh Animation (July 24, 2025)
+- ✅ Completely redesigned bank display pages (banks-personal.tsx and banks-company.tsx) with modern glass morphism design
+- ✅ Increased bank logo size by 50% (from 3rem to 4.5rem) for better visibility and impact
+- ✅ Implemented animated mesh background with colorful gradient blobs using CSS animations
+- ✅ Added glass effect styling with backdrop-blur, transparent backgrounds, and subtle borders
+- ✅ Converted bank cards to dropdown-style interface with expandable content sections
+- ✅ Enhanced visual hierarchy with improved spacing, shadows, and hover effects
+- ✅ Added smooth animations for blob movement with staggered delays for dynamic background
+- ✅ Implemented glass containers for bank details with backdrop-blur and semi-transparent styling
+- ✅ Enhanced button styling with gradient backgrounds and glass effect borders
+- ✅ Added proper CSS animations to index.css for consistent animation support across pages
+- ✅ Improved responsive design with better grid layouts and mobile optimization
+- ✅ Enhanced accessibility with better contrast ratios and focus states on glass elements

 ### Previous Migration to Replit Environment (July 23, 2025)
 - ✅ Successfully completed full migration from Replit Agent to standard Replit environment
 - ✅ All required packages installed and verified working (Node.js 20, all dependencies present)